-Line 17 - Subtract line 16 from line 9 to determine your entire net income.
+Subtract line 16 from line 9 to determine your entire net income.
 Show a loss by using parentheses.

-Lines 18 through 24 Entire
+Lines 18 through 24 - Entire Net Income Base

-Net Income Base - The entire net income base is the portion of your entire net income allocated to New York State with certain adjustments.
+The entire net income base is the portion of your entire net income allocated to New York State with certain adjustments.
 It may consist of both business and investment income.

-Use Schedule A. Part I or II. to compute your business allocation percentage.
+Use Schedule A, Part I or $\rm II,$ to compute your business allocation percentage.

-Use Form CT-3-ATT, Schedule C, Parts I and II, to compute your investment income.
+Use Form CT-3-ATT, Schedule C, Parts I and II, to compute your investment income and investment allocation percentage.

-Line 18 - Complete Form CT-3-ATT, Schedule C, Part II and enter the amount of your investment income from line 46.
+Complete Form CT-3-ATT, Schedule C, Part II and enter the amount of your investment income from line 46.
 Do not enter more than the amount on line 17.
 If you had no investment income, enter "0" and do not use Schedule C.

-Line 21 - Multiply line 19 by your business allocation percentage from Schedule A, line 115 or 135.
+Multiply line 19 by your business allocation percentage from Schedule A, line 119 or 139.
 If your property, payroll and sales were entirely within New York State, enter the full amount from line 19.

-Line 23 - You may claim a deduction for optional depreciation on this line.
+You may claim a deduction for optional depreciation on this line.
 Include any gain or loss on the disposition of property on which optional depreciation was claimed.
 Attach Form CT-324.

-Line 24 - If line 23 is a gain, add lines 22 and 23.
+If line 23 is a gain, add lines 22 and 23.
 If line 23 is a loss, subtract line 23 from line 22.
 This is your entire net income base.

-Line 25 Entire Net Income
+Line 25 - Entire Net Income Base Tax Computation

-Base Tax Computation - If you do not qualify as a small business taxpayer, multiply line 24 by 9% (.09).
-Enter the amount on line 25 and line 68, then continue with line
+If you do not qualify as a small business taxpayer, multiply line 24 by 9% (.09).
+Enter the amount on line 25 and line 72, then continue with line 26.